 Nature knows how to hatch an egg.
 By providing the basic needs of an egg, heat and humidity, it will likely eventually hatch.
 But knowing the anatomy of a chicken egg is important for getting a good hatch rate.
 The three parts of the egg that you should be very familiar with are the shell, the yolk, and the air sac.
 Below is an image of the anatomy of an egg:

 You will need to pay special attention to the quality of the shell, the air space at the fat end of the egg, and the yolk suspended inside of the egg.
+Candle the eggs before setting to ensure that the air cell is tightly formed at the bottom of the egg and the yolk seems to be in one, solid piece.

 Selecting quality chicken eggs to hatch